Katharine Ross

-In the 1970s, Ross had a leading role in the horror film The Stepford Wives (1975), for which she won the Saturn Award for Best Actress, and won her second Golden Globe Award for her performance in the drama Voyage of the Damned (1976).
-Other roles during this period included in disaster film The Swarm (1978), the supernatural horror film The Legacy (1978), and the science fiction film The Final Countdown (1980).
-Ross spent the majority of the 1980s appearing in a number of television films, including Murder in Texas (1981) and The Shadow Riders (1982), and later starred on the network series The Colbys from 1985 to 1987.
+In the 1970s, Ross had a leading role in the horror film The Stepford Wives (1975), for which she won the Saturn Award for Best Actress, and won her second Golden Globe award for her performance in the drama Voyage of the Damned (1976).
+Her other roles during this period included the disaster film The Swarm (1978), the supernatural horror film The Legacy (1978), and the science-fiction film The Final Countdown (1980).
+Ross spent the majority of the 1980s appearing in a number of made-for-TV films, including Murder in Texas (1981) and The Shadow Riders (1982), and later starred on the network series The Colbys from 1985 to 1987.

 Ross spent the majority of the 1990s in semiretirement, although she returned to film with a supporting part in Richard Kelly's cult film Donnie Darko (2001).
 In 2016, she provided a voice role for the animated comedy series American Dad!, and the following year starred in the comedy-drama The Hero (2017), opposite her husband, Sam Elliott.

 Early life

-Ross was born in the Hollywood section of Los Angeles, California, on January 29, 1940, when her father, Dudley Tying Ross (1906–1991), was in the Navy.
-A native of New York, he had also worked for the Associated Press.
-Ross's mother, Katherine Mullen (1909–1993), was originally from Oklahoma and had lived in Indiana and Oregon before moving to San Francisco.
+Ross was born in Los Angeles on January 29, 1940, when her father, Dudley Tyng Ross (1906–1991) was a lieutenant in the Navy.
+A native of Sonyea, New York, he had also worked for the Associated Press.
+Ross's mother, the former Katharine Elizabeth Washburn (née Hall; 1909–1993), was born in Indianapolis and later moved to the San Francisco Bay Area.
 She married Ross's father there in 1937.
-The family later settled in Walnut Creek.
+The family resided for a time in Washington, D.C. before moving to Walnut Creek, California.

 Ross was a keen horse rider in her youth and was friends with rodeo rider Casey Tibbs.
 She graduated from Las Lomas High School in 1957.
-Ross studied for one year at Santa Rosa Junior College, where she was introduced to acting via a production of The King and I. She dropped out of the course and moved to San Francisco to study acting.

-Ross joined The Actors Workshop and was with them for three years.
+Ross studied for one year at Santa Rosa Junior College, where she was introduced to acting via a production of The King and I. While attending SRJC, she met her first husband, future actor Joel Fabiani.
+Ross transferred to Diablo Valley College in 1958.
+Eventually moving to San Francisco, she joined the Actor's Workshop and was with them for three years.
 For one role in Jean Genet's The Balcony, she appeared nude on stage.